-So far, there has not been any announcement of a Demon Slayer: Mugen Train release date for U.S. theaters.
-On August 2, 2020, the official Twitter page announced that the Demon Slayer movie is coming to North American theaters in 2021, but did not specify an exact time frame for the U.S. and Canadian premiere.
+The Demon Slayer: Mugen Train release date for U.S. theaters was teased for almost half a year.
+On August 2, 2020, the official Twitter page announced that the Demon Slayer movie was coming to North American theaters in 2021, but did not specify an exact time frame for the U.S. and Canadian premiere.

 In October 2020, FUNimation and Aniplex reaffirmed during the New York Comic Con Metaverse panel that the Demon Slayer movie U.S. release date was being planned for early 2021 but did not specify the exact month.